-Peter Geiger, Philom., is the editor of the 197-year-old publication Farmers' Almanac and is the executive vice president of Geiger, the largest privately owned promotional products business in the nation.
-A former Trustee of Saint Joseph’s College, he has devoted much of his life to the advancement of educational and health care organizations, including establishing an Adopt-A-School scholarship program at Montello Elementary in Lewiston, Maine, in 1988.
-Geiger currently serves as the vice chair of the Maine State Board of Education.
+Peter Geiger, Philom., is the editor of the 197-year-old publication Farmers' Almanac and is the executive vice president of Geiger, one of the largest privately held promotional products distributors in the world.
+A former Trustee of Saint Joseph’s College, he has devoted much of his life to the advancement of educational and health care organizations.

 Geiger strongly believes in a hands-on approach to volunteering.
 He currently serves on the Board of Educate Maine, an organization dedicated to championing college and career readiness and increased education attainment throughout the state.
 He was a member of the Maine State Board of Education from 1992 through 1997, and was recently reappointed to the Board as vice chair.

 In 1988, Peter established an Adopt-A-School program at Montello Elementary School in Lewiston and has championed similar business/school partnerships throughout Maine.
 Geiger has received numerous awards and accolades for his work, including a Corporate Award presented by the Maine Teachers Association; the Ray Geiger Award, presented by the Lewiston Chamber of Commerce; and the 618th Point of Light award, presented by former President George H.W.
 Bush in 1991.

 Since the 2010 earthquake that devastated Haiti, Geiger has assisted in the redevelopment of the Bethany School in Port-au-Prince.
 Most recently, he was named the 2014 recipient of the Promotional Products Association International’s H. Ted Olson Humanitarian Award for his commitment to volunteerism.